rapidsai/cuxfilter/demos/GTC demo/README.md

 ## Error Handling
 If the frontend demo appears to hang or the status bar turns orange, check the web browser javascript console for error messages.
-Often pressing the 'reset initialization' button or refreshing the browser window will fix the issue.
-Sometimes an OOM error can occur on the backend.
+Often pressing the 'reset initialization' button and/or refreshing the browser window will fix the issue.
+Sometimes a really really bad OOM error can occur on the backend.
 Check the [cuXfilter](https://gitlab-master.nvidia.com/ai-infra-ase/RAPIDs/cuXfilter) readme for details on resetting the backend server.

 ## Featured Libraries